ubidots/ubidots-arduino-yun/README.rst

 ````````````````````
 .. code-block:: cpp

-    Ubidots ubiclient(api);
+    Ubidots ubiclient(token);

 =======  ========  =================================
 Type     Argument  Description
 =======  ========  =================================
-String   api       Your API key for the Ubidots API
+String   token     Your Ubidots token
 =======  ========  =================================

-Initialize a Ubidots client.
+Initializes a Ubidots client.
 This is most likely to be the first Ubidots library function to call.

 save_value()
 ````````````````````